Warning, the following character sheet has some unmarked spoilers. Tread carefully.

 - Bad Ass Driver: Chasing down a drone while narrowly avoiding a head-on with a combine and able to brake just before the edge of a cliff while maintaining one's composure is pretty impressive.

 - Conflict Ball: Grows irrationally hostile towards his sister's attempts to bring up their father, to the point where his sister is forced to trick him out of the family house so she can gain entrance.
 While this might not seem like that big of a deal, the movie shows this subplot at the same time that their father is about to cross into a black hole.

 - The Cynic: Young Tom is quite the optimist, but adult Tom grows increasingly jaded, due to the absence of his father, the personal tragedy that befalls his young family and the generally worsening nature of the world around him.

 - Determined Homesteader: Subverted; his refusal to abandon his land, while it makes him an excellent farmer, puts his own family at risk because they're suffering lung damage from living for years in the dust bowl.
-In the end her sister tries to force the issue by evacuating them herself.
+In the end his sister tries to force the issue by evacuating them herself.

 - What Happened to the Mouse?: We don't see a full resolution to Tom's life, but we do get to see his reconciliation with his sister over their father, after she makes her big discovery.

 - Cool Old Guy: He's sharp-minded and offers sage advice.

 - Foil: Their interaction is relatively brief, but his viewpoint is contrasted with Dr. Brand's.
 While the former is concerned primarily with the day-to-day earth affairs, Brand is concerned with settling somewhere else, completely at the expense of those who are still on earth.